openservicebrokerapi/servicebroker/spec.md

 If authentication is used, the Service Broker MUST authenticate the request using the predetermined authentication mechanism, and MUST return a `401 Unauthorized` response if the authentication fails.

-Additionally, the Service Broker MUST secure communications with TLS.
-The Platform and Service Broker SHOULD agree whether the Service Broker will use a root-signed certificate or a self-signed certificate.

 Note: Using an authentication mechanism that is agreed to via out of band communications could lead to interoperability issues with other Platforms.